Vietnam.vn - Nền tảng quảng bá Việt Nam

 The dream of 17th-century alchemists was realized by physicists at the Large Hadron Collider (LHC) when they turned lead into gold - albeit in a fraction of a second and at great cost.

-Ancient chemists hoped to turn the abundant element lead into rare gold.
+Ancient chemists hoped to turn the abundant element lead into the rare gold.
 However, the difference in the number of protons between the two elements (82 for lead and 79 for gold) made this impossible by conventional chemical methods.

 Researchers at CERN achieved this by aiming beams of lead ions at each other, moving at nearly the speed of light.
-Sometimes, the ions brushed past each other instead of colliding head-on.
+Sometimes the ions brushed past each other instead of colliding head-on.

 When this happens, the powerful electromagnetic field surrounding an ion can create a pulse of energy, stimulating the incoming lead nucleus to shoot out three protons – and turn it into gold.